How to track Google Ad campaigns in Pipedrive

-Adding hidden fields for most form building tools like Jotform, Wix Forms, etc., is super easy.
+Adding hidden fields in most form-building tools (like Gravity Forms, Jotform, Wix Forms, etc.) is super easy.
 Simply drag and drop a ‘hidden’ field type in your form.
 Further instructions on this can be seen here.

 3. Attributer writes Google Ads data into the hidden fields